PacificBiosciences/sawfish/docs/user_guide.md

 ### Joint Calling SVs across a set of samples

-To call SVs one a set of samples, run `discover` separately on each mapped sample bam, and then run joint call on all `discover` step output directories.
+To call SVs on a set of samples, run `discover` separately on each mapped sample bam, and then run joint call on all `discover` step output directories.

 The following example shows how this is done for mapped sequences from the HG002 trio, given the following bam files: `HG004.GRCh38.bam`, `HG003.GRCh38.bam`, `HG002.GRCh38.bam`.